tacoinfra/kiln/README.md

 Kiln produces a notification if a monitored node:

 - Is on the wrong network
-- Is not on the fittest branch
+- Is unsynced with the network
 - Falls behind the current head block level
 - Cannot be reached by the Monitoring Software (e.g. is offline)
-- Reports fewer than a specified number of active peer connections

 ### Baker Monitoring